 "Using Kaynemaile really invigorated this project for us.
 It turned a car park into a compelling architectural statement.
 Kaynemaile takes car park design to the next level."

 Regional Manager Design Projects, Scentre Group Design

 When Scentre Group's design team approached Kaynemaile with the concept for Pacific Fair it seemed like a perfect match.
-Initially designed with a rigid metal panel in mind it soon became apparent that the traditional material lacked the fluidity the designers needed.
-Additionally, the need for a substantial sub-frame for a metal panel system had increased the project costs significantly.
+Initially designed with a rigid metal panel in mind it soon became apparent that the traditional rigid material lacked the fluidity the designers needed.
+Additionally, the requirement for a substantial sub-frame to support a metal panel-based system had increased the project costs significantly.

-Kaynemaile Armour can be made to any size in a seamless piece, this meant it easily worked with the pre-designed structural frame heights and gave the designers the flexibility they needed.
+One of the unique characteristics of Kaynemaile-Armour is that it can be made to any height or width in a seamless piece (thanks to our patented manufacturing process) – this meant it easily worked with the pre-determined structural frame heights and gave the designers the flexibility they needed to explore new concepts.

-With Scentre Group encouraged by the material’s possibilities, our fabrication team quickly turned out new screen concepts at scale for review — a fast track prototyping process that gave the client confidence to progress further with the design.
+With Scentre Group encouraged by the early material tests our fabrication team quickly turned out prototypes for review — a fast track process that gave the client confidence to progress further with the design.

-Kaynemaile’s collaborative approach extended into the detailing phase as we developed a unique fixing system to work with the client’s design, giving adjustability on site and allowing for easy maintenance over time.
+Kaynemaile’s collaborative approach extended into the detailing phase as we developed a unique fixing system to work with the client’s design, giving adjustability on site and allowing for easy installation and maintenance over time.